KVM-VMI/nitro/doc/source/tutorial.rst

 Tutorial: Finding Out What Notepad is Doing
 ===========================================

-In this chapter we will use Nitro to monitor what Windows Notepad.
+In this chapter we will use Nitro to monitor Windows Notepad.
 While this might not be super interesting in itself, it demonstrates all the essential techniques that will enable you to use Nitro for tackling real-world challenges.

 Getting a Connection
 --------------------

 The first thing to do is to initialize Nitro and attach it to a virtual machine.
-For the purposes of this tutorial, we expect the VM to be already running but we could of course use libvirt APIs for automating seting up the environment.
+For the purposes of this tutorial, we expect the VM to be already running but we could of course use libvirt APIs for automating setting up the environment.
-Additionally, Nitro obviosly has to be in Python's module search path for any of this to work.
+Additionally, Nitro obviously has to be in Python's module search path for any of this to work.

 .. literalinclude:: samples/tutorial-01.py